awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-content-provision-and-consumption.md

 }
 ```

- For information on setting permissions to access API Gateway resources, see [ Control Who Can Create and Manage an API Gateway API with IAM Policies](api-gateway-control-access-using-iam-policies-to-create-and-manage-api.md#api-gateway-control-access-using-iam-policies)\.
+ For information on setting permissions to access API Gateway resources, see [ Control who can create and manage an API Gateway API with IAM policies](api-gateway-control-access-using-iam-policies-to-create-and-manage-api.md#api-gateway-control-access-using-iam-policies)\.